rust-stuco/lectures/week12/parallelism.md

 # Multithreading

-Suppose we're painting an image to the screen.
+Suppose we're painting an image to the screen, and we have eight threads.

+* How should we divide the work?
   * Divide image into eight regions
   * Assign each thread to paint one region
 * Easy!
+"Embarassingly parallel"
-"Embarassingly parallel" - threads don't need to keep tabs on each other
+  * Threads don't need to keep tabs on each other

 <!--Speaker note:
 "Embarassingly parallel" refers to problems where